 Hemodynamic Simulation for Echocardiography

-Hemodynamic models, due to their complexity, have posed challenges for clinicians in deriving essential insights that link clinical issues with these models.
+Hemodynamic models, due to their complexity, pose challenges for clinicians in deriving essential insights that link clinical issues with these models.
 The most effective method to demonstrate a hemodynamic equation is through visualization.
 Simulating these models to show how variations in the equation's coefficients affect outcomes is crucial.
 Therefore, the effectiveness of hemodynamic software hinges on its user-friendliness in visualizing these models and its efficacy in enabling clinicians to glean meaningful insights from them.
+In discussing the inherent limitations and practical applications of these models, it is essential to recall a famous maxim by statistician George Box.
+He succinctly observed that 'all models are wrong, but some are useful.'
+This principle underscores that while no model can perfectly capture the complexities of the real world, they can still serve as invaluable tools for understanding and prediction.

 Below is a practical example illustrating the clinical application of hemodynamic simulation: the development of a logistic-based equation for estimating Pulmonary Artery Pressure (PAP), grounded in a hemodynamic model (Frank, 2018):